External Band Site Link-http://www.grenadabands.com/index.html

 Band has a consistent record of accomplishments over the past thirty-three

 Grand Championship or Best in Class awards in eight states.
-Barry Rogers, Director of Bands, states, "We strive to maintain Grenada Band's tradition of setting high goals and standards."
+Joe Presley, Director of Bands, states, "We strive to maintain Grenada Band's tradition of setting high goals and standards."

 also the featured NBC band at the Macy's Thanksgiving Parade in 1995, returned